 The Tampines campus is a sister school to EtonHouse’s Middleton International School in Upper Bukit Timah, a small primary school with capacity for just 125 children.
 The choice of name for Middleton for these two schools perhaps reflects a desire to see a separate brand for the less costly school model; cost and curriculum are the key differentiating factors between Middleton and EtonHouse, the latter offering the IB and bilingual programmes for fees of over $25,000.

 Class sizes range from 22 in nursery to 28 students in Grade 1 and above, and there will be a maximum of six classes per Grade.
 As the school is slowly building up its enrolment, class sizes are currently smaller.

 Middleton offers the International Primary Curriculum.
-This is a comprehensive curriculum, based on the English National Curriculum with references to the UK Key Stages 1 and 2, but adapted for international schools, with reference to the IB (International Baccalaureate)) inquiry-based approach to learning.
+This is a comprehensive curriculum, based on the National Curriculum for England with references to the UK Key Stages 1 and 2, but adapted for international schools, with reference to the IB (International Baccalaureate)) inquiry-based approach to learning.
 It takes a very creative, thematic approach to teaching and encourages students to research and ask questions about what really interests them.
 Maths and Chinese (which is optional) are taught based on the high standards of the Singapore MOE curriculum.